 Chicago Cubs Charities harnesses the passion of Cubs fans to improve the lives of children and families across the city and beyond.
 Chicago Cubs Charities' goal is to provide increased access to sports opportunities and target improvements in health, fitness and education for those at risk.

-Chicago Cubs Charities supports worthwhile nonprofits and programs across Chicagoland.
-In the last 11 years, more than $17 million has been granted to deserving organizations.
-Chicago Cubs Charities is honored to support the people and organizations which make our city a great place to work, live and play ball.
+Chicago Cubs Charities and Cubs Care, a fund of the McCormick Foundation, supports worthwhile nonprofits and programs across Chicagoland.
+In the last 20 years, more than $18 million has been granted to deserving organizations.
+Ultimately, the Cubs are honored to support the people and organizations which make our city a great place to work, live and play ball.